Directional Sign Construction is now Complete

 Major construction of the directional sign network for vehicle traffic in our community is now complete.
 Minor touch ups will be carried out in the Spring of 2017 when weather improves to finish the signs.

 - Facilitate the visitor experience by providing a consistent, intuitive sign network between destinations

 - Inform residents of public amenities available to them

 - Improve and manage traffic flow by highlighting key corridors

 - Enhance Canmore's sense of arrival and place

 The guide sign network was created to improve the flow and efficiency of vehicle movement through key corridors; while providing direction to Canmore's premiere destinations, such as the Town Centre and Nordic Centre.

 Existing wayfinding signs in Canmore are comprised of several formal and informal sign types, and we are currently working to create a consistent, intuitive network that not only improves traffic flow, but also enhance's the identity of our community.
 The designs for our new and improved wayfinding signs were created to reflect this identity by drawing inspiration from our mining history, community strength, and surrounding landscape.

-In 2015, Phase 1 of the Townwide Wayfinding Program was completed with the installation of Primary and Secondary Gateway signs at various locations (examples shown in the images below).
+In 2015, Phase 1 of the Townwide Wayfinding Program was completed with the installation of Primary, Secondary, and Town Centre Gateway signs at various locations (examples shown in the images below).